Aşıq Ümer

-Aşıq Ümer (1621 — 1707) was a Crimean Tatar medieval poet of ashik, and is one of the most famous representatives of the Turkic-speaking ashik poetry in general.
-Ashik poetry (aşıq; lit. 'the person in love') is a special kind of literary oeuvre, the representatives of which — folk poets-singers — accompany their performances with playing the string-plucked musical instrument bağlama.
-Hence another name for this poetry — "bağlama poetry".
+Aşıq Ümer (1621–1707) was a Crimean Tatar medieval poet of ashik and is one of the most famous representatives of the Turkic-speaking ashik poetry in general.
+Ashik poetry (aşıq; lit. 'the person in love') is a special kind of literary oeuvre, the representatives of which – folk poets-singers – accompany their performances with playing the string-plucked musical instrument bağlama.
+Hence another name for this poetry – "bağlama poetry".

 He wrote mainly lyric poems (on mystical content and related to a soldier's theme) in the forms of Turkic folk poetry.
-Aşıq Ümer is also an author of the poems that are traditional for classical oriental poetry — ghazals, rubaʿi etcetera.
+Aşıq Ümer is also an author of poems that are traditional for classical oriental poetry – ghazals, rubaʿi etcetera.
 He greatly influenced the later poets-improvisers (ashiks).